ddemkiw/CV/README.md

 #Danielle Demkiw

-A junior level Software Developer with a background in project management, technical writing and software support seaking a position at a company with a strong corporate environment that values teamwork and continuous learning.
+A junior level Software Developer with a background in project management, technical writing and software support seaking a position in London with a company that has a strong corporate environment that values teamwork and continuous learning.
 I am a published technical writer with a specialization in internal documentation as well as an experienced software support professional, with a focus on international clients.
 Long suffering victim of the travel bug, I have become an avid and seasoned international traveler, with experience living in  Vancouver, Calgary, Hong Kong, Edinburgh and London.

 ##Professional Skills